-My primary interests are based around immune cell biology, particularly how immune cells are capable of performing wide ranging functions and how they adapt to different environmental cues.
+My scientific interests are based around meta-research and immune cell biology, particularly how immune cells are capable of performing wide ranging functions and how they adapt to different environmental cues.
 During my masters degree, I investigated the presence of fibroblast subtypes and the role of PGE2 signalling in fibrosis.
 I completed my PhD in the labs of Iwan Evans & Martin Zeidler at the University of Sheffield investigating the existence of macrophage subtypes in Drosophila.
-Following a brief post-doc in Cambridge, I am currently a postdoctoral researcher based in London at the William Harvey research institute and QMUL investigating the role of neutrophils and T-cells in ischaemia reperfusion injury (IRI).
+Following a brief post-doc in Cambridge, I moved to London, investigating the role of neutrophils and T-cells in ischaemia reperfusion injury (IRI) in the Voisin lab.
+I left the bench behind in 2023 and now work to further the adoption and use of preprints in the biosciences with ASAPbio.

-I have a wide interests in immune cell biology, metabolism and meta-research with a penchant for microscopy and big data.
 In addition, I have active interests in science communication, open-access, career development and community building.
-I host the Preprints in Motion podcast where we highlight ECRs and the benefits of preprinting and founded the UK & EU postdoc slack group to provide a community for postdocs to provide support and resources to one-another.
+I host the Preprints in Motion podcast where we highlight ECRs and the benefits of preprinting and founded the UK & EU postdoc community to provide a place for postdocs to support one-another and share resources.
 I have also featured on international radio stations (BBC Radio 4, ORF & German National radio) to communicate the importance of preprints in addition to having written for outlets such as The Scientist and the British Society for Cell Biology.

-Outside of the lab I enjoy climbing, photography, a cocktail (or six), fine-dining, guitars, comedy, live-music and adrenaline-fueled adventures.
+Outside of the lab I enjoy climbing, the outdoors, photography, a cocktail (or six), fine-dining, guitars, comedy, live-music and adrenaline-fueled adventures.

 PhD in Cell & molecular biology, 2019